luozhaoyu/luozhaoyu.github.io/_posts/2015-2-17-DB-topics-recovery.md

 #### 3 phases of recovery

+* **commit != write to disk && uncommitted != not write to disk**
+* REDO is fixing that some XACTs have committed, but they do not exist on the disk
+* UNDO is fixing that some XACTs have not committed, but they have been written to the disk

+------start of oldest "failed" XACT--------"firstLSN"----------most recent CKP--------end of log

+start of oldest "failed" XACT, "firstLSN"(DPT), most recent CKP could be **arbitrary order**

 1. analysis
+    * determine starting point for Redo
+    * identify set of "might have been dirty at crash" pages
+    * identify "loser" XACTs (which did not make it at commit point)
+    * scans log forward from most recent CheckPoint
+        * initialize XACT table & DPT to values in CheckPoint (Recover from CPT state)
+        * process log records
+            * adding/deleting XACTs as they come and go (remove XACT from TT if XACT commited)
+            * add entries to the DPT for additional pages being updated (update DPT)
+                * we add all these pages because ARIES does not log whether a page is dirty, so the DPT is now a super set
+            * "firstLSN" = earliest recovery_LSN in DPT, is place to begin REDO pass
+                * recovery_LSN could be before CKP (arbitrary order)
 - redo: bring the crashed system to normal (what it wanted to do)
+    * scans log forward from firstLSN
+    * for each log record, redo operation
+        1. apply logged update to the page it applies to
+        - set pageLSN of the page to that of the log record
 - undo: undo the failed transaction
+    * scan backwards from end of log, undoing updates of uncommited transactions
+    * To apply an undo
+        * apply undo from log record
+        * write a CLR (compensation log record) with:
+            * undo information (what was done)
+            * undoNextLSN = LSN of next older log record that must be undone for XACT
+        * When CLRs are encountered during REDO, redo the undo log
+        * When CLRs are encountered during UNDO, ignore, follow undoNextLSN to find next log record to undo
+            * so the CLR is bounded
+        * "nested top action": something that should not be undone(dangerous), even if XACT fails
+            * skip them

 #### key data structure
 1. XACT table